 In addition to routine tests and other measures of achievement, students in grades 3-8 will take statemandated assessments, such as the STAAR, in the following subjects:

 - Mathematics, annually in grades 3-8.

 - Reading, annually in grades 3-8.

-- Writing, including spelling and grammar, in grades 4-7.

 - Science in grades 5 and 8.

 - Social Studies in grade 8.